isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 <p>Note that the dismissal timings for the first 2 weeks for Sec 1 students
 varies for each class due to the Sec 1 Orientation Program.</p>
 <p>Secondary 1 curriculum lessons will officially begin on Term 1 Week 3
-from <strong>19th Jan 2026</strong>.
+from <strong>19 January 2026</strong>.
 Students should have their learning materials ready by then.</p>
-<p><strong>Sec 1 Orientation Programme (2nd Jan – 9th Jan 2026)</strong>
+<p><strong>Sec 1 Orientation Programme (2 Jan - 9 Jan 2026)</strong>
 </p>
-<p>Students are to report to the <strong>school auditorium</strong> on 2 Jan
+<p>Students are to report to the school auditorium on <strong>2 Jan 2026</strong> for
-2026 for assembly by 7:35 am in full school uniform.
+assembly by 7:35 am in full school uniform.
 Student Leaders will be around to assist your son/ward to find his way to the required venues.</p>
-<p>In view of the special two weeks of Orientation for our Sec 1 students,
+<p>In view of the Orientation Programme for our Sec 1 students, do note the
-do note the adjusted dismissal timing for them.</p>
+adjusted dismissal timing for them.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>